The RCN supports mandatory regulation of HCAs and APs

 In England the Care Certificate was implemented from 1 April 2015.
 Employers are expected to help new support workers achieve the standards in the certificate within around 12 weeks of starting employment.
 For more information visit the Health Education England website.

 NHS Education for Scotland has developed the health care support workers toolkit.
 This includes the Scottish government's mandatory induction standards for health care support workers, a code of conduct for support workers and a code of practice for employers in Scotland.
-Mandatory induction standards have been in place since 2011.

 The RCN has published various policy papers setting out its position on regulation.
 You can use these to find more information on the perceived benefits of regulating HCAs.

 See: Registered Nurses and Health Care Support Workers: A summary of RCN policy positions.

 Find out how you can become an RCN steward, safety representative or learning representative.

 If you provide health or social care under the guidance and supervision of a registered nurse, midwife or health visitor and are not on a professional register you could be eligible to join the RCN.Join the RCN